krainboltgreene/learn-you-the-ruby-for-awesome-power/table-of-contents.md

 # Table Of Contents

 1. And Then There Was Ruby
-  * HCP: Hackers, Code, And Programs
+  * HCP: Hackers, Code, And Programming
-    # Popular misconceptions
-    # The definition of hackers
-    # The definition of code
-    # The definition of programs/software
   * def ruby
-    # Language type
-    # Sample uses
-    # Popular packages
   * The Ruby Revolution & Renaissance
     # Ruby's beginnings
     # Rise of Rails